 The Copernicus Accelerator has different phases comprising business development support of approximately one year.

-The Copernicus Masters finalists are annually selected by the end of September.
+The Copernicus Masters winners and finalists are annually selected by the end of September.
 Following the matchmaking between finalists and mentors, the formal start of the Accelerator programme then takes place at the Copernicus Accelerator Bootcamp held in line with the Copernicus Masters Awards Ceremony in October/November.

 Benefits for mentees